aws-samples/aws-hpc-tutorials/content/04-serverless/02-serverless-iam/02-iam-policy2.md

 {{% notice tip %}}
 You don't actually need to download the Cloudformation template to your Cloud9 instance.
 Indeed, it is possible to run Cloudformation templates that are already stored on S3.
-For that matter you could replace the `--template file file://serverless-template.yaml` by the argument `--template-url https://aws-hpc-workshops.s3.amazonaws.com/serverless-template.yaml` and it will work as well.
+For that matter you could replace the `--template-file file://serverless-template.yaml` by the argument `--template-url https://aws-hpc-workshops.s3.amazonaws.com/serverless-template.yaml` and it will work as well.
 {{% /notice %}}